Always You (James Ingram album)

 Always You is the fourth studio album by American singer James Ingram, released on May 25, 1993, by Qwest Records.

-Executively produced by Benny Medina, the album peaked at No. 27 on the Blues & Soul Top British Soul Albums chart.
+It peaked at No. 27 on the Blues & Soul Top British Soul Albums chart.

 Promotion

 The album cut, "Someone Like You", reached number 33 on the US Billboard Adult Contemporary chart.
 An additional track, "I Believe in Love", a duet with Sally Yeh, written by David Foster, Linda Thompson, and Ingram and produced by Ingram and Keith Thomas, was released on the Asian version of the album.